 Remuneration, Fees and Charges

 In most cases we are paid by commission from the insurer, but in some circumstances, we may charge you a fee instead of commission or a combination of both, in which case this will be confirmed to you in writing at the time of incepting or renewing your policy.
 Our fees will be confirmed to you clearly and in writing at the time of incepting or renewing your policy and will always be disclosed to you before you commit to purchasing the product.
+There may also be occasions when an additional fee is sought, for example changes to the risk that required significant further advice and placement of additional coverage or substantial involvement in any large, difficult, or complex claims.

 In addition, we also make charges as detailed below to cover the administration of your insurance.
 Any applicable insurance premium tax will be shown on the documentation we provide to you.
 These fees are non-refundable.